 There is no independent civilian police oversight body in Brunei.

-Brunei is not a state party to either the ICCPR or the CAT.
-Its last Universal Periodic Review under the United Nations Human Rights Council in 2014 did not address police use of force.
+Brunei is not a State Party to either the ICCPR or the CAT.
+Its last Universal Periodic Review under the United Nations Human Rights Council in 2019 did not address police use of force.

 There is no regional human rights body with jurisdiction to hear cases of alleged unlawful police use of force in Brunei.